 How will I find my course in Blackboard?

-Once you login you will see the My Courses tab.
+Once you login to Blackboard you will see the My Courses tab.
 Your class will be listed in the My Courses box on the right side.
 It may not be visible until the day the class begins.
 The teacher is preparing the materials.
 Contact your instructor if the course is not available by noon the day it begins.